swape/swape-php-framework/README.md

 If you like you can get the ready made array of data. `sf_index($arr)`

-Content of this array is where you can get stuff like query parameters, request method, db object and other useful information.
+Content of this array is where you can find variables like query parameters, request method, db object and other useful information.

 ### Function return array and template data

-When a function returns an array it is passed to matching template name.
+When a function returns an array, it is passed to matching template name.
 If there is no template, then it is converted to json object.

 But if there is a template then data can be accessed from **$data** variable in template file.